Onixiya/azerothcore-wotlk/.github/README.md

 This is a fork of [Azerothcore](https://github.com/azerothcore/azerothcore-wotlk) with my own small changes.
-Right now, only changes are to allow for slightly easier use with packaging software such as dpkg.
+Changes are dropping warden (as i always disable it) support, changing some files around to make it easier for packaging software such as dpkg and removing docker

 # ![logo](https://raw.githubusercontent.com/azerothcore/azerothcore.github.io/master/images/logo-github.png) AzerothCore